 All sampling and analyses are required to be performed according to District approved procedures and methodologies.
 Typically, the appropriate ASTM methods are acceptable.
-If ASTM D323 applies, the TVP at the maximum expected temperature shall be calculated from the Reid vapor pressure in accordance with API Bulletin 2518, or equivalent Reid/true vapor pressure correlation.
-The calculated true vapor pressure shall be based on the maximum expected operating temperature for the initial storage tank.
-However, TVP sampling methods for liquids with an API gravity under 20o require specialized procedures per Rule 325.G.2.b.
+For liquids with API gravity over 20, ASTM D323 applies for true vapor pressure (TVP) measurement; i.e., the TVP at the maximum expected temperature is calculated from the Reid vapor pressure in accordance with API Bulletin 2518, or equivalent Reid/true vapor pressure correlation.
+The calculated true vapor pressure is based on the maximum expected operating temperature in the initial crude oil storage tank.
+TVP sampling methods for liquids with an API gravity under 20o require specialized procedures per Rule 325.G.2.b.
 It is important that all sampling and analysis be traceable by chain of custody procedures.

-4.10 Part 70 Engineering Review: Hazardous Air Pollutant Emissions
+4.11 Part 70 Engineering Review: Hazardous Air Pollutant Emissions